 Toadsworth was also flanderized in this game: In his debut game, Super Mario Sunshine, he was obviously worried about Peach, but remained somewhat level-headed about it.
 Come this game, he's paranoid to the point of believing his past self to be a criminal who turned Peach into a baby to kidnap her, and doesn't trust him too much even after he learns the truth.
 Though on the plus side, it does give him more of a personality than he had in Sunshine.

 Ironic Nursery Tune: Hollijolli Village's background music is based around a depressing-sounding version of Jingle Bells.

-Killed to Uphold the Masquerade: The Shroobs have a frustratingly chronic habit of invoking this.
+Killed to Uphold the Masquerade: Not exactly "killed", but the Shroobs have a frustratingly chronic habit of invoking this.
 Whenever a character tries to explain a single word about the Cobalt Star and what it contains, he or she will be shroobified before getting to finish.
 The only exception is Princess Peach herself, who instead gets interrupted constantly until Baby Bowser fully reassembles the star.